 Food Guides

-11 Best Eateries At The Woodleigh Mall For Michelin-Approved Fish Head Curry, Satay Burger And More
+13 Best Eateries At The Woodleigh Mall For Loaded Onigiri, Legit Italian Food And More

 Best food places at The Woodleigh Mall

 I like leading a simple and chill life━this means occasional visits to the grocery store or window shopping at the mall.
-If you’re anything like me and live in the North-East, here’s some good news: The Woodleigh Mall is now open!
-To help you out since the mall is so new, we have compiled a list of 11 best eateries at The Woodleigh Mall.
+If you’re anything like me and live in the North-East, The Woodleigh Mall is the ideal spot, whether it’s for grocery shopping or a good meal out.
+We’ve compiled a list of the best eateries at The Woodleigh Mall so you don’t have to go through the hassle of researching.

 1. San.wich

-If you’re grabbing a quick meal that’s wallet-friendly and nutritious, definitely check out San.wich’s freshly made sandos.
+If you’re grabbing a quick meal that’s wallet-friendly and nutritious, check out San.wich’s freshly made sandwiches.
 The super chio bread offered here is baked daily with natural ingredients such as pumpkin, beetroot, and sweet potato, giving them their multi-coloured hues.
-Get their signature sandwich, the Soy Garlic Chicken Cutlet And Cheese With Egg ($3) or other variations including Snow Crab With Egg ($3.20) and Fish Fillet With Egg ($2.80).
+Get their signature sandwich, the Soy Garlic Chicken Cutlet And Cheese With Egg ($3.20) or other variations, including Tuna Egg Mayo ($3) and Fish Fillet With Egg ($3)

 Unit: #B1-K14